Billie Woodgate

-Ruby Francis "Billie" Woodgate (28 April 1925 — 5 November 2004) was a British tennis player.
+Ruby "Billie" Francis Woodgate (28 April 1925 — 5 November 2004) was a British tennis player.

 Woodgate, sister of Georgie, was the youngest of a pair of Middlesex sisters who were active on tour from the 1940s through to the 1960s.
 She never made it past the singles second round at the Wimbledon Championships, but had better results in doubles.
-In 1955 she reached the women's doubles quarter-finals with Rosemary Walsh.
+In 1955, she reached the women's doubles quarter-finals with Rosemary Walsh.
 She was also twice a Wimbledon mixed doubles quarter-finalist, both times partnering John Barrett (1960 and 1961).